divyajha9/InsuranceChargesPrediction/README.md

 ## Results

-Random Forest, Gradient Boost, XGBoost and CatBoost are giving good results and will be recommeded for similar analysis.
+Random Forest, Gradient Boost, XGBoost and CatBoost are giving good results and should be used for similar analysis.

 ## Contact Details
-Twitter : divyaprakashjha
+Twitter : @divyaprakashjha